-While excited about the holiday fuss of the Christmas season, people are prone to purchase more and look for big deals and prompts.
-Statistics show that 68% of users are more likely to open emails from retailers during the holidays.
-And you don’t have to offer free shipping to get their attention.
+While being excited about the holiday fuss of the Christmas season, people are prone to purchase more and are looking for big deals.
+Statistics show that 64% of customers are more likely to open emails from brands during the holidays.
+You don’t have to offer free shipping to get their attention.

-We bring you 10 inspirational ideas for holiday emails along with tips on how to get ready for a festive campaign.
+We bring you 10 inspirational ideas for holiday emails along with tips on how to create a Christmas email series in Automation 360.

-How to prepare for your Christmas email campaign
+How to get ready for Christmas email campaigns

 Analyze past campaigns

-Take a close look at your previous email campaigns for Christmas.
-Analyze which tactics did great and which came up short.
-Consider this data while creating your email for this holiday season.
+Take a close look at your previous Christmas email campaigns.
+Analyze which tactics did well and which came up short.
+Consider this data while creating your emails this holiday season.

 Clean your mailing list

-Cleaning your mailing list is a regular procedure.
-E-commerce companies need to get rid of inactive, out-of-date or non-existing email addresses every three months.
+Cleaning your mailing list should be a regular procedure to keep your list healthy. eCommerce companies need to get rid of inactive, out-of-date, or non-existing email addresses every three months.
 This is a must before any period of high shopping activity.
-By keeping only active subscribers on your list, you’ll prevent your sender’s reputation from being damaged that, in turn, leads to reduced deliverability.
-Bounce rate is no joke!
+By keeping only active subscribers on your list, you’ll prevent your sender reputation from being damaged, that, in turn, leads to reduced deliverability.
+Bounce rates are no joke!

 Segment your subscribers

-According to statistics, segmented emails show a 760% increase in revenue compared to non-segmented.
-Start easy: divide your subscribers into active and less active.
-Send a discount to those who open every email you send and a reactivation campaign to those who are less engaged.
+Research from Optimove found that segmented email campaigns result in higher value per customer.
+Basically, the smaller and the more targeted segments are, the larger the uplift for each customer.
+You can start small: divide your subscribers into active and less active segments.
+Send a discount to those who open every email you send and a re-engagement campaign to those who are less engaged.

 Personalize the subject line